-The first time I saw the Sacré-Cœur was from a distance: the first floor of the Eiffel Tower.
-Back then, I had limited time in Paris and couldn’t visit.
-I told myself that I would come back to explore Montmartre and the famous basilica.
+The first time I’d seen the Sacré-Cœur, it was from a distance.
+I was on the first floor of the Eiffel Tower.
+Back then, I’d had limited time in Paris and couldn’t visit the famous basilica.
+I told myself that I would come back to explore Montmartre one day!

 So when I was planning the itinerary for my return trip, I allocated one full day to Montmartre.
 It was such a leisurely day: walking around the winding cobblestone streets, popping in and out of souvenir shops, eating only dessert foods, and taking in the sights and sounds of the area.